nuxion/labfunctions/ROADMAP.md

 - [x] Support python 3.10
 - [x] scopes implementation for cluster endpoints
 - [ ] Fix lab manager db upgrade command
-- [ ] Manage agent credentials state on temporal disk
+- [-] Manage agent credentials state on temporal disk

 **MAY:**
 - [ ] Project delete task
 - [ ] Watch events logs on demand
-- [ ] Better info context for cli and lib
+- [x] Better info context for cli and lib
 - [-] Timeouts default for server, tasks and clients
 - [x] refactor of cluster package
 - [x] packer images for agent (default, gpu/nvidia)
 - [ ] agent client should keep credentials in a internal cache
+- [ ] The agent should pull first the docker-image for the notebook execution (maybe if the tag is current)

 **Details**